CareerExplorer’s step-by-step guide on how to become a detective.

 If an individual is going through the police officer route to become a detective, he or she must be at least 21 years old, a U.S. citizen, and needs to pass a drug and polygraph test.
 Police recruits must also complete a training academy program (police departments and state/federal agencies offer these).
 They must also pass written and physical tests which include a mixture of physical training and classroom study in areas such as firearm training, self defence, traffic control, and first aid.

 Detectives can keep a sharp mind by brushing up on new techniques and technology.
-An example is studying computer forensics, which can be very relevant to the job due to the increase in cybercrime.
+An example is studying computer forensics or forensic science, which can be very relevant to the job due to the increase in cybercrime.
 It is important for detectives to be very perceptive, observant, and have a keen attention to detail.
 These skills can be cultivated while on the job, paying close attention to people and their surroundings and learning how to capture these details in reports.